Skip to content

 </script>

-Nested values and arrays
+Nested Values and Arrays

-If the key name inside the [] is a number, Skapi will resolve the value as an array.
+When the key name inside the [] is a number, Skapi will resolve the value as an array.

 html